taskrabbit/sudojs/README.md

 testing as I can just point virtual machines at the host.
 Note that individual spec files can be run from here as well, just adjust the path accordingly.
 The `sudo.Base` module for example could be run at `localhost:5678/base/specRunner.html`

-Also note that the `lib/jquery` folder in no way indicates a dependency on _that_ particular version of `jQuery`.
-It is there simply so I can run tests offline (which I usually write while riding Caltrain [no wifi]).

 ## Rails Gem

 A rather opinionated gem is available [here](https://github.com/robrobbins/sudojs-rails).
 More than just making sudo builds